 Telephone: 0300 555 0333

-Details of our complaints handling procedure and the Legal Ombudsman scheme can be found on fact sheet one below.
-There is a seperate complaints procedure relating to debt collection and debt administration matters which can be found on the facts sheet two below.
+Details of our complaints handling procedure and the Legal Ombudsman scheme can be found on our 'General complaints procedure' fact sheet.
+You can also find a separate factsheet relating to 'Complaints procedure relating to debt collection and debt administration matters'.

 Brachers LLP limits any claim arising from our legal services to £5m.
 (Exceptions to this limit can be extended by express agreement up to a maximum of £30m).